UltraTimTrack: a Kalman-filter-based algorithm to track muscle fascicles in ultrasound image sequences

 Conclusion

-We developed a Kalman-filter-based method to improve fascicle tracking from B-mode ultrasound image sequences.
+We developed a Kalman-filter-based algorithm to improve fascicle tracking from B-mode ultrasound image sequences.
 The proposed algorithm provides low-noise, drift-free estimates of muscle architectural changes that may better inform muscle function interpretations.

 Article activity feed